gclamigueiro/calculator-microservices/.documentation/1-install minikube.md

-## Accesing services outside the cluste
+## Accesing services outside the cluster

 ### Using minikube service